Struggling to pinpoint your audience? Here are several ways to find your target consumers.

-"The biggest mistakes I see business make is, number one, they don't give something enough time to work," said Myers.
+"The biggest mistake I see businesses make is … they don't give something enough time to work," said Myers.
 "Marketing is like using a personal trainer … You're not going to see results overnight."

-To effectively reach your audience, your marketing plan should include a timeline.
-Each strategy should be allowed enough time to succeed or fail before you move onto the next thing.
-This includes being realistic about the time of year and how seasonal changes are going to affect your customers' needs and interests.
+Your marketing plan should include a timeline, allowing each strategy enough time to succeed or fail before you move on to the next step.
+This includes being realistic about the time of year and how seasonal changes will affect your customers' needs and interests.

 7. Focus on relationships.

-This process takes time, which is why Myers recommends being realistic about how long you give one part of your strategy before you move onto something else.
+This process takes time, which comes back to being realistic about how long you should give each part of your strategy to work.
 It also takes a community, including those strategic partnerships.

 "Marketing is really about building relationships ... not just taking, but something you can offer them too," said Myers.

-She says the most successful companies she has worked with are ones that focus on investing in that community around them, from their customers to their colleagues.
+She says the most successful companies she has worked with focus on investing in that community around them, from their customers to their colleagues.